jcode5577/professional-readme.md-generator/README.md

-# README.md Generator
+# Professional README.md Generator
   ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

   ## Description
-  A Dynamic README.md Generator for future projects.
+  This Project is an application that creates a professional README.md, using Node.js.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)